 Figure 1.
 Recommended Health Screening for Students and Staff

 Ask these questions.
-A person who answers “Yes” to any one of these questions must not be allowed to enter the school
+A person who answers “Yes” to any one of these questions must not be allowed to enter the school facility.

-- Within the last 14 days have you been diagnosed with COVID-19 or had a test confirming you have the
+- Within the last 10 days have you been diagnosed with COVID-19 or had a test confirming you have the

 Yes – STAY HOME and seek medical care.

-14 days has been in isolation for COVID-19 or had a test confirming they have the virus?
+- Within the past 14 days, have you had close contact with, someone who has been in isolation for COVID-19 or had a test confirming they have the virus?
 Close contact

 is less than 6 feet for 15 minutes or more.